 - Some of the enemies Hectors now have a hand mounted energy shield to help protect them against the players fire.

 - Enemies that have a shimmer effect on their surfaces are shielded and take more damage to kill.

 - Some of the players weapons function like this by locking onto multiple enemies and spamming multiple missiles.

-- Player pilotable Missile tank is a missile artillery tank that spams missiles.
+- A Player pilotable Missile Artillery tank that spams missiles.

-- Mini Mecha: Ans assorted variety of min-mech variants with various weapons mounted on them.
+- Mini Mecha: While pushing the boundry of mini mech the game has an assorted variety of mini-mech variants with various weapons mounted on them.
 They can be armed with flame throwers, large bore BFG like shotguns cannons, missile pods, howitzers, Gatling Guns, and other weapons.

-- More Dakka: There are a large variety of automatic and rapid fire weapons that spray bullets with the press of a trigger.
+- More Dakka: There are a large variety of automatic and rapid fire weapons, vehicles, and turrets that send out a spray bullets.

 - Not the Fall That Kills You: You will never take any damage from falling, regardless of height.